 The Venza is a midsize five-passenger vehicle that Toyota refers to as a "crossover sedan," which seems to be a synonym for "short station wagon."
-For the latest model year, the Venza received a minor refresh that includes updated exterior styling and more standard equipment for all trim levels.
+However you decide to classify it, the Venza is a family-friendly utility vehicle that appeals to buyer looking for something slightly outside the mainstream.

-The Venza was designed specifically with the North American market in mind.
-Sold here exclusively, it was engineered at the Toyota Technical Center in Ann Arbor, Michigan.
-The exterior was penned at the Toyota's Calty design studios in Newport Beach.
+The Venza was designed specifically with the needs of the North American market in mind - namely, space and comfort along with efficiency.
+Sold here exclusively, it was engineered at the Toyota Technical Center in Ann Arbor, Michigan and styled at the Toyota's Calty design studios in Newport Beach.

 Rather than styling the Venza to look like an SUV, Toyota says it designed the vehicle with a "sleek sedan concept" in mind.
-Changes for the latest model include a new front fascia with a revised grille and restyled foglamps in addition to new 19-inch wheels and taillamps.
+The recent refresh brought a new front fascia with a revised grille and restyled foglamps in addition to new 19-inch wheels and taillamps.

-Styling aside, the Venza features a spacious interior providing room for five passengers and abundant cargo space behind the second row of seats.
+Styling aside, the Venza features a spacious interior providing room for five passengers and abundant cargo space behind the second row of seats - 34.4 cubic inches, to be exact.
 Levers, one on each side of the rear cargo area, allow the 60/40 split rear seats to fold flat, providing additional storage space for extra long items.
 For added passenger comfort, the rear seats recline up to 14 degrees.

 Power is generated either by an available 3.5-liter V6 that produces 268 horsepower at 6,200 rpm and 246 pound-feet of torque at 4,700 rpm with a towing capability of 3,500 pounds, or by the standard (on LE and XLE) 2.7-liter four-cylinder engine that makes 182 horsepower and 182 lb-ft of torque.